Kopli: Shipyards

 After World War II, many of the buildings were in ruins.
-The new administration, formed by the Soviet occupation of Estonia, founded a new shipyard, where repair work was done, later called Balti Laevaremondi Tehas (English: Baltic Ship Repair Factory).
+The new administration, formed by the Soviet occupation of Estonia, founded a new shipyard, where repair work was done, later called the Baltic Ship Repair Factory (Balti Laevaremondi Tehas).
 New factory buildings were built.
 However, the university still remained in the main building.
 Around the same time, the streets were given names for the first time.
 However, the workers' part was instead given numbered 'lines'.
 In addition, the new factory's workers were no longer housed there, so after the 1960s, the region suffered a rapid downfall.
 The houses were poorly maintained and inhabited by drunkards, former convicts and others experiencing troubles.
 The Soviet government had plans to demolish the worker's part since the 1970s, but there were problems with ownership due to uncertainty, and it was never completed.

 After Estonia regained its independence, the factory became one of the most important in the country, and to this day approximately 1000 people work in the production lines.
 The site contains both original buildings from the Tsarist period and buildings from Soviet times.
 The Estonian Maritime Academy moved into the main building of the factory at the beginning of the 21st Century, taking good care of the building.
 The former workers' houses did not fare as well: in the early 2000s, they were inhabited by homeless people and often caught on fire.
 After a while, the government decided to privatise the wooden houses with a view to either restore or demolish them; in the end they decided to look for a foreign investor to renovate them and thereby improve the region's reputation.
 In 2015, Fund Ehitus, an Estonian construction firm, started a new development in the Kopli lines.
 Today, many of the old houses have been reconstructed and new houses, designed by Kino Maastikuarhitektid, Apex and Peeter Pere Architects have been built, with more still to come.